 Figure 2. (left) Sketch of the model with the middle block representing the protein through which there is a cylindrical hole approximating the open channel.
 To moving charged segment of the protein wall elastically bind to the wall is shown by the filled squares.
 Negative ions are shown by the blue circles, positive ions are shown by the red circles.
-(Right) axial potential faced by a Na+ ion for channel with regular contour (flat), channel with a rectangular bump at the middle (bump, moved 1 Åtowards the channel axis) and a channel with a rectangular hole at its middle (deep, moved 1 Åaway from the channel axis).
+(Right) axial potential faced by a Na+ ion for channel with regular contour (flat), channel with a rectangular bump at the middle (bump) and a channel with a rectangular hole at its middle (deep).